frictionlessdata/datapackage-pipelines-spss/README.md

       source: data/my-file.sav
 ```

-This will add the file defined at `source` as a tabular resource to the pipeline.
+This will add the file defined at `source` as a tabular resource to the pipeline. `source` can be either a file path, or a url starting with `http` or `https`.